This guide builds on the Configure Stations step in the Getting Started section. If you haven't worked through that yet, start there first.

 This gives the 3 PM hour 15-minute blocks instead of the station's default.
 Pick values that divide evenly into 60 (5, 10, 15, 20, 30, or 60).
 Odd values like 7 or 13 will cause problems.

-Video Scramble Effects
+Video and Audio Scramble Effects

 Add visual effects to specific content, great for simulating "premium" scrambled channels: